Bloc3k/Dodge-em/README.md

 # Yakubco Games

-This is a repository of a one man trying to learn something and entertain him and hopefully other people as well.
+This is a repository of a one man trying to learn something and entertain himselve and hopefully other people as well.
 The web environment was chosen for ease of distribution so people can see it.
-Real world application is running [games.nohavovi.cz](https://games.nohavovi.cz/).
+Real world application is running on [games.nohavovi.cz](https://games.nohavovi.cz/).

 ## Content